pacmessica/Command-Center/server/README.md

-## Command Server
+## Command Server APi

-Write a webserver that serves the following API, given the data provided in `company_list.json`
+The command server is a webserver that serves the following API endpoints

 #### `GET /facilities/<organization_id: uuid>`